Our firm is motivated by a belief that architecture has the ability to positively transform, empower and restore communities at all scales.

 Paula also actively applies her skills to benefit the broader community.
 After Hurricane Katrina, she worked with neighborhood groups to propose zoning changes and to set design guidelines for redevelopment of the Lake Area neighborhoods.
 In her role as a Gretna Historic District Committee member, Paula spearheaded the development of a Historic Districts Design Guidelines Book.
 Paula’s other volunteer efforts include work in the lower Ninth Ward with Our School at Blair Grocery.
 She cares passionately about delivering careful design solutions that satisfy client needs and promote the well-being of occupants while contributing equal energy to spending every spare moment with her two children.

-Originally from the Northeast, Margitta made New Orleans her permanent home with her 2007 relocation.
+Originally from the Northeast, Margitta made New Orleans her permanent home in 2007.
 She earned dual undergraduate degrees in art and physics from Stony Brook University in New York and seized the opportunity to merge her two very separate passions in a Master of Architecture at Tulane University.
 She started her career with work on large-scale federal projects and advanced by working on mixed-use, multi-family, and commercial projects varying in scale.
 At TPA, she applies her architectural expertise, LEED AP certification, and commitment to sustainability on the firm’s cutting-edge historic renovations.
 In her spare time, she enjoys renovating and restoring her historic Central City home and exploring the city with her husband, daughter, and her adopted black Spaniel puppy.

 Avid champion of the American South, Sarah Simonson, holds a degree in Southern Studies from the University of Mississippi.
 She carried this focus into her architectural thesis work for her Masters of Architecture at Tulane University through investigating the influence of social culture on the built environment.
 Later, she led a year-long research project on the impact of post-Katrina demolition in New Orleans public housing.
 Sarah’s social focus gives her an affinity for institutional work.
 In her career, she has been a key team member of two large, complex public education projects.
 Away from her desk, Sarah strengthens the professional community through her involvement in the local chapter of the American Institute of Architects (AIA) and Women in Architecture (WIA).